sergiolch/test_tx/README.md

 ## Data Flow

-1. Always the transmitters send a file with letter extention (.Y, .B, etc), Refundo will respond with a numeric extention (.2, .3, etc)
+1. The transmitters send a file with a letter extention (.Y, .B, etc), Refundo will respond with a numeric extention (.2, .3, etc)
-1. First step is enrollment of companies
+1. The first step is the enrollment of companies
   * Send Y record
-  * Recieve confirmation
+  * Receive confirmation
-1. Then you proceed to send bank applications
+1. Then proceed to send bank applications
   * Send B record
   * Send MEF files
   * Receive confirmation
-1. When checks and fees are ready Refundo will send records to notify
+1. When the checks and fees are ready, Refundo will send records to notify

 ## Connection